MattiMeyer/MattiMeyer.github.io/_posts/2016-12-21-Substitution Rule Mining.md

 ---
 layout: post
 title: Substitution Rule Mining
-subtitle: In this blogpost I introduce my implementation of the substitution Rule Mining Algorithm from Teng, Hsieh and Chen (2002) in R.
+subtitle: Implementation of the substitution Rule Mining Algorithm from Teng, Hsieh and Chen (2002) in R
 ---